fotios-spyridonis/fotios-spyridonis.github.io/_pages/software.md

 author_profile: true
 ---

-# Research Software

 Research software is a core part of my research programme.
 Alongside scholarly publications, I develop open-source tools, frameworks, datasets, and developer resources that support reproducible research and accelerate innovation in Human-AI Interaction, immersive technologies, accessibility, and artificial intelligence.

-My long-term goal is to build research infrastructure that enables researchers, developers, educators, and industry to design more accessible, trustworthy, and human-centred intelligent systems.
+My long-term goal is to build a research infrastructure that enables researchers, developers, educators, and industry to design more accessible and human-centred intelligent systems.

 ---